mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-The position within the current [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion') of this located.
+The position within the current [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel') of this located.

 <a name='P-ParquetClassLibrary-Location-RegionID'></a>
 ### RegionID `property`

 ##### Summary

-The identifier for the [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion') of this located.
+The identifier for the [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel') of this located.

 <a name='M-ParquetClassLibrary-Location-Equals-ParquetClassLibrary-Location-'></a>
 ### Equals(inLocation) `method`